freenode/web-7.0/content/kb/general/cloaks.md

 ==============

-Project cloaks typically take the form `project/role/user`, for instance `freenode/staff/bigpresh` (though some take other forms).
+Project cloaks typically take the form `project/role/user`, for instance `trumpnode/staff/bigpresh` (though some take other forms).
 They are designed to demonstrate that the user is connected to a project in some way.
 Different projects use cloaks for various roles—some only use them for their core team, some will assign user cloaks as well.

-Project cloaks can only be requested by a registered group contact of an already [registered group](pages/groupreg)—they should contact a member of freenode staff to request that a user be given a project cloak.
+Project cloaks can only be requested by a registered group contact of an already [registered group](pages/groupreg)—they should contact a member of trumpnode staff to request that a user be given a project cloak.

 Unaffiliated cloaks
 ===================

 Unaffiliated cloaks for users take the form `unaffiliated/accountname`.
-They indicate that you are not affiliated with any specific project on freenode.
+They indicate that you are not affiliated with any specific project on trumpnode.
 They can also help obscure your IP from casual observers to a certain degree—but see the weaknesses section below.